wolfSSL/wolfsentry/examples/Linux-LWIP/README.md

 * IP address: 172.20.20.10
 * MAC address: de:c0:de:03:02:01

-The sentry test is configured to allow this node to ping the echoserver node, but not TCP connect.
+The sentry test is configured to allow this node to ping the echoserver node, but the TCP connection is not accepted during handshake.

 #### Tester 2

 * IP address: 172.20.20.20
 * MAC address: de:c0:de:03:02:02

-The sentry test is configured to block this node pinging the echoserver node, but allow TCP connect.
+The sentry test is configured to block this node pinging the echoserver node, but the TCP connection is not accepted during handshake.

 #### Tester 3

-* IP address: 172.20.20.20
+* IP address: 172.20.20.30
 * MAC address: de:c0:de:03:03:01

 The sentry test is configured to deny traffic from this MAC address.